minif/iphoneos2-app-fixer/README.md

 of any decrypted .ipa file, but nothing is done to modify if apps can be run.

-Fortunately, there is a quirk with how iPhone OS 2.0 works; So long as `info.plist` contains the key `SignerIdentity` with a value `Apple iPhone OS Application Signing`, and an encrypted app (either from the App Store or iTunes) is downloaded, decrypted apps will work without problem.
+Fortunately, there is a quirk with how iPhone OS 2.0 works; So long as `info.plist` contains the key `SignerIdentity` with a value `Apple iPhone OS Application Signing`, and `/var/mobile/Library/Caches/com.apple.mobile.installation.composite_trust.plist` contains the  `Apple iPhone OS Application Signing` key set to true, decrypted apps will work without problem.

 Old app cracking tools of the era would add this entry to `info.plist`, such as Crackulous.
 However, newer tools do not add this entry.
 As a result, iPhone OS 2.0 will display the "The application cannot be opened" error.
 This tool adds back these entries to avoid the error.

+Make sure [the modified com.apple.mobile.installation.composite_trust.plist](https://github.com/minif/iphoneos2-app-fixer/raw/master/com.apple.mobile.installation.composite_trust.plist) file is placed in `/var/mobile/Library/Caches/`.

 ### Requires
 - Python 3.9 (Probably, untested for older versions)